a972celia/analytics-engineer-challenge/CODE_REVIEW_dim_activity.md

 ## Summary

-Hi!
-Thanks for sharing your code.
-I can see you've put good thought into the business logic and CTE structure.
-However, there are **several critical performance issues** causing the slow build times you mentioned.
+ There are **several critical performance issues** causing the slow build times you mentioned.
 The good news is they're all fixable!
 Below I'll walk through each issue and provide optimized solutions.

 ## Critical Issues (Performance Killers)